 Employers do pay a price in another way: they’re without a valued worker for a period of time while the injured employee recovers.
 They may find a temporary replacement, but this takes time — time that ultimately carries a price tag.

-By contacting the Chicago construction accident lawyers of Phillips Law Offices, you can enjoy the peace of mind of knowing that your case will be dealt with efficiently and quickly by a legal professional who is skilled and experienced in this type of litigation.
+By contacting the injury lawyers of Phillips Law Offices, you can enjoy the peace of mind of knowing that your case will be dealt with efficiently and quickly by a legal professional who is skilled and experienced in this type of litigation.